1996 Houston Astros season: April

+The Astros hosted the Los Angeles Dodgers for Opening Day, April 1.
+Houston chose Shane Reynolds as the starting pitcher, while Los Angeles countered with Ramón Martínez.
+The Astros crossed the plate first as shortstop Orlando Miller singled in Sean Berry.
+Reynolds kept the Dodgers scoreless until the fifth, when Eric Karros singled home a run, and Todd Hollandsworth cleared the bases with a double.
+The Astros responded during the bottom of the sixth, when Jeff Bagwell led off with the club's first home run of the season, and Derrick May lifted a sacrifice fly which scored Derek Bell to reduce the Astros' deficit to 4–3.
+However, the score held as Reynolds took the defeat, while Martinez tossed a quality start to earn the victory.

+On April 6, Ken Caminiti of the San Diego Padres, hit his second career grand slam at the Astrodome against his former team.
+He became just the eighth player to hit multiple grand slams in the Astrodome.
+It was a clutch blast for San Diego, breaking a 4–4 tie in the top of the 13th inning.
+The Padres maintained the edge, winning 8–4.

 May

 The Nolan Ryan Exhibit Center in Alvin, Texas.

 On May 7 against Philadelphia, Jeff Bagwell reached the 500th run batted in (RBI) of his career with two home runs and four RBI.
 By hitting his second upper-deck home run at Three Rivers Stadium on May 29 – it travelled 459 ft – Bagwell joined longtime Pirate Willie Stargell as the only players to homer twice into the stadium's upper deck.

 Backup catcher Jerry Goff set a National League record and matched the MLB record on May 12 with six passed balls, tying Geno Petralli and Rube Vickers.
 Goff's miscues led to five unearned runs, allowing the Montreal Expos to defeat Houston, 7–6.
 At the plate, Goff homered and collected two hits; however, in spite of his strong offensive performance, the Astros optioned him to the Triple-A Tucson Toros following the game.
 This turned out to be his last appearance in the major leagues.

 On May 24, Craig Biggio's two-run, ninth-inning blast tied the game and sent it into extra innings.
 Later, Astros outfielder John Cangelosi stroked a 10th-inning RBI single to finish off the Chicago Cubs for the 8–7 win.

 For the month of May, Bagwell batted .360 with .740 SLG, 10 HR, 31 RBI, scored 22 runs, and stole four bases.
 He was named NL Player of the Month, his fourth career monthly award.